 Long-range transportation plans (LRTPs) provide information on the region's transportation goals and policies, as well as socioeconomic, environmental, and other factors that affect the operation of the transportation system over 20- to 30-year periods.
 LRTPs include a list of planned major federally funded capital projects, their estimated costs, and the revenues reasonably expected to be available to fund these projects.
 LRTPs are generally updated every 4 years by their respective MPOs.
+Through continued engagement and coordination with the MPOs, the MDOT TRIP will be incorporated into the LRTPs by reference.

 Table 2.3 highlights the current LRTP for each of Maryland's MPOs.